ivke080/Space-Mess/README.md

 | ENTER | Menu Option Confirm|

 <p>p.s.
 Easy to play, hard to master.
 Enjoy the demo :)</p>
 <p>p.s.s.
-I didn't use any of the models, it's kinda hard to implement that with
+I didn't use any of the models, it wasn't point of the course, so maybe I'll implement it in the future</p>
-this version of opengl and glut </p>